 Benefits of Using a Water Softener

-It’s economical to use a water softener.
-It consumes less than $3 in electricity annually.2
+It’s inexpensive to use a water softener.
+It consumes less than $3 in electricity per year.2

 Soft water can make cleaning take less time, help your appliances last longer and help you avoid plumbing clogs.

 Soft water helps water flow smoothly in plumbing.
 Hard water causes mineral deposits to accumulate in your pipes and fixtures.
 This can cause clogs and reduced water pressure.

 Showerheads in homes with hard water can lose 75 percent of their flow rate in fewer than 18 months.
 Soft water keeps the luster and full flow for faucets and showerheads, nearly as well as the day they were put in.

 Soft water is lacks minerals.
 It doesn’t create deposits in pipes or restrict water flow in fixtures.